- Group: Freshwater

 Maintenance and Care

 Because these catfish come from the tropical regions of South America they prefer warm, slightly hard water with a pH between 6.0 and 8.0 as well as a water hardness level between 5 and 19 dGH.
-The ideal temperature range for Corydoras is between 68°F and 82°F. These fish prefer planted tanks with plenty of hiding places available, especially broad-leafed plants for spawning.
+The ideal temperature range for Corydoras is between 68°F and 82°F. These fish prefer planted tanks with plenty of hiding places available, especially with broad leafed plants for spawning.
 Corydoras catfish are fairly hardy and easy to keep with other community species, though they do not do well in tanks with high nitrate levels and hard substrate should be avoided so they do not damage their barbels.
+Keep in mind that corys tend to work well with other fish in the aquarium.
+They are not aggressive, and will spend their time hunkered down or merrily rummaging for food on the aquarium’s bottom.
+Contrary to some other fish breeds, corys tend to be most active around twilight.
+Also, it is worth knowing that a Corydoras Catfish can be quite the long-lived fish.
+In an ideal aquarium setting, corys can often reach a lifespan of 20 years!
+One example reached a ripe old age at 27 years old!
+Talk about a hardy fish!

 Corydoras catfish come in a variety of colors and patterns.

 Sexing Corydoras catfish can be tricky but females tend to be larger and more full-bodied than males.
-All Corydoras catfish are egg-layers and they tend to deposit their eggs on flat surfaces such as rocks, plant leaves, and the walls of the tank.
+All Corydoras catfish are egg layers and they tend to deposit their eggs on flat surfaces such as rocks, plant leaves, and the walls of the tank.
+This practice often makes eggs easy to observe.
 Corydoras can sometimes be encouraged to spawn by systematically lowering the tank temperature by a few degrees over the course of several days to simulate the rainy season.

 Photo credit: Neryx/Bigstock